-An interaction between two different organisms living in close physical association, typically to the advantage of both organisms is referred to as Symbiosis.
-Do you feel living you are living in symbiosis with your personal tech?
-If not, why is this the case?
+An interaction between two different organisms living in close physical association, typically to the advantage of both organisms, is referred to as symbiosis.
+Do you feel like you're living in symbiosis with your personal tech?

-Are we chasing after our most ambitious goals with the help of our latest innovations?
-Ambitious goals such as: the way we approach our work, our mental/physical health, our creativity and our personal relationships.
-You know… the things that are truly most important to us.
+Are we chasing after our most ambitious goals with the help of the latest innovations?
+Ambitious goals such as: approaching our work efficiently, maintaining our mental and physical health, and developing our creativity and our personal relationships.
+You know… the things that are most important to us.

 Are we utilizing our tech to assist us to its fullest extent?
-This is the question every society must impose on themselves once they reach such technological heights.
+This is the question every society must impose upon itself once it reaches certain technological heights.

-To think that in our pockets at all times with the latest smartphone we have access to 100,000 times more processing power than the Apollo 11 computer speaks magnitudes.
-According to Statista, 35.13% of the world’s population has access to this data/information at all times.
-To put this percentage into perspective: that is 2.71 BILLION smartphone users.
+To think that in our pockets with the latest smartphones we have access to 100,000 times more processing power than the Apollo 11 computer.
+According to Statista, more than 45% of the world’s population has access to this information at all times.
+To put this percentage into perspective: that is 3.5 BILLION smartphone users.

 Still, we have to be aware of the downsides to our accessible tech.
 It's incredibly easy to mindlessly swipe away on our smartphones.
-These things are damn addictive.
-How often have you used your device to accomplish something productive to only realize you have spent the last 10 minutes on your Instagram feed looking at all of the airbrushed photographs?
+These things are ridiculously addictive.
+How often have you used your device for something productive, only to realize you actually spent the last 10 minutes on your Instagram feed looking at airbrushed photographs?

-Does the prowess of these attentional algorithms utilized by Big Tech, as well as design of these very addictive devices/platforms, truly reflect what we desire from our realities?
+Do these attentional algorithms utilized by Big Tech, and the design of these heavily addictive devices and platforms truly reflect what we desire from our existence?

-The current market landscape for Big Tech is unfortunately to capture as much of our collective attention as possible with zero consideration for responsibility or digital wellbeing.
+The current market landscape for Big Tech is unfortunately capturing as much of our collective attention as possible with zero consideration for responsibility or digital wellbeing.

-When it comes to our technology, a must-needed paradigm shift is needed to minimize screen time and to emphasize humanity(s) best interests.
-Digital wellbeing is a highly critical concept to discuss with our loved ones to focus on what we can do to negate this epidemic of increasing screen time.
+When it comes to our technology, we need a paradigm shift toward minimizing screen time and emphasizing humanity's best interests.
+Digital wellbeing is a critical concept to discuss, to focus on what we can do to negate this epidemic of increasing screen time.

-With our latest innovations in tech we are able to sway from the addictive nature of our applications and embrace our personal space digitally without needing to take our screen out.
+With Sentien's latest innovation, you can move away from the addictive nature of apps and embrace your personal space digitally without needing to take out any screen.

-With Sentien Audio we are able to shift a majority of the digital experiential utility we get from our smartphone screens to a fully-compatible audio interface.
-Sentien Audio allows us to communicate, connect and listen all through one seamless device.
+With Sentien Audio, we shifted a majority of the digital experience and utility you get from smartphone screens to a fully-compatible audio interface.
+You can communicate, connect, and listen all through one seamless device.

-Sentien Audio conducts the sound in a rather profound way.
-Most of our present audio technology blocks our ear canal, which truly fragments its potential throughout the day, when you have to continually take something out of your ears.
-Sentien Audio, on the other hand, conducts sound to your inner ear through your cheekbones, in this way we are still able to hear the world around us.
-Sentien Audio is a form of technology that provides us with comfortable use all-day while minimizing our ever-increasing amount of screen-time.
+Sentien Audio conducts you to the sound in a rather profound way.
+Most available audio technology blocks the ear canal, which truly fragments its potential throughout the day, when you have to continually take something out of your ears.
+Sentien Audio, on the other hand, conducts sound to your inner ear through your cheekbones, so you are still able to hear the world around you.
+It's a form of technology that provides comfortable use all day while minimizing ever-increasing screen time.
 A true win-win.

 Cheers to the first step towards harmonizing with our tech.